pawd-app/.github/profile/README.md

 The pawd ecosystem follows clean, modular design principles and is composed of several independently developed services:

 ### 🟢 Auth Service (`pawd.Auth`)
-- Provides secure user authentication and authorization across the pawd ecosystem
+- Provides secure user authentication and authorisation across the pawd ecosystem
 - Implements OAuth2 flows (password and authorization code grants) using OpenIddict
 - Built for easy integration with other pawd services